Zoomdata/zoomdata-py/README.md

 from zdvis import ZD
 ```

 ZD is a python object contaning the configurations to render a ZD visualization.
-By default is using the 'Real Time Sales' data sources.
+By default it is using the 'Real Time Sales' data sources.

 To render a visualization: